BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 ## Nightmare School: MC

 Exit the auditorium and talk to the student here who has lost his brain.
 SEC is the storekeeper here and has the same items as Zetta did.
 Do a group investigation of the cafeteria here.
-Return to the guy to get *Mysterious Black Box* and some *Phantom Candy S*.
-The first trainer to the top will also give us *Phantom Candy S*.
+Return to the guy to get *Mysterious Black Box* and *3 Phantom Candy S*.

+!battle(["Moodi",:AXISSTUDENT_FW,0])

+Winning grants *3 Phantom Candy S*.

-Talk to the masked man and you'll be given a clue.
+Talk to the masked man to the right, and you'll be given a clue.
 Enter the classroom and do a group investigation.
 Return and try entering "ants troubled" if you like.
 The actual answer is "student labor."
+Head down the stairs.

 Enter a room on the left and say you don't want to battle to battle someone.

+!battle(["Ambarlinn",:AXISSTUDENT_FW,0], "Factory Field")

-Win to get *Phantom Candy S* and another *Mysterious Black Box*.
+Win to get *3 Phantom Candy S* and another *Mysterious Black Box*.
 In the top left room answer the bottom answer, and you'll get *Phantom Candy M* and another *Mysterious Black Box*.

 Try to enter the machine in the lower area of the main room.
 Talk to it again.
 You'll need to generate different students based on their attributes, the chalkboards in the lower left classroom are the guide.
 So, make the following:

-Student 1: Determined, Math, Medical Proficiency, Internship Experience
+- Student 1: Determined, Math, Medical Proficiency, Internship Experience

-Student 2: Studious, English, Drama Proficiency, 10 or more performances
+- Student 2: Studious, English, Drama Proficiency, 10 or more performances

-Student 3: Whimsical, Botany, Botanical Proficiency, Hugged a Tree.
+- Student 3: Whimsical, Botany, Botanical Proficiency, Hugged a Tree.

 **Relationship Point Choices**:
 - Give her space.
 (Saki +2)
 - She has amnesia.
 (Saki +1, Amber +1)
 - ...
 (Saki -2)

+Build one more:

-Student 4: Studious, Engineering, Engineering Proficiency, 3 Years' Experience
+- Student 4: Studious, Engineering, Engineering Proficiency, 3 Years' Experience

 Talk to the door at the top.